Cadaqués: Geology

 Cadaqués and the surrounding peninsula known as the Cap de Creus owes its beauty in part to its complex geology.
 The rocks here were pushed up when the Pyrenees were formed, and are mostly metamorphic schists which turn a golden colour in the Mediterranean sun.

 Add to that the weather: this is one of the wildest spots on the Costa Brava in the winter (Costa Brava means "wild coast"), so the migmatites and schists are battered and eroded by the Tramuntana wind which whips off the mountains and by a sea that appears as if it is boiling in the force 8 winds.

 The Cadaqués migmatites formed under extreme pressure and temperatures: a partial melt.
 They are halfway between an igneous and metamorphic rock.
 The area also contains a lot of schist: a medium grade metamorphic rock that has been flattened into sheets.
 White blocks of pegmatite mark where molten rock was squeezed through the older metamorphics at the end of the orogeny or mountain building.

+Illa de s'Encalladora, a six hundred metre-long island at the end of the easternmost peninsula of Spain.
+It consists of pre-Cambrian schist and whitish Hercynian pegmatite veins.

+This large quartz vein runs across Cambrian metasediments, south of Cadaqués.
+Quartz was formerly extracted in a quarry nearby.

 The geological history has been exposed by erosion from wind and sea, and many geologists have mapped the area for this reason.